ryanpcmcquen/cheval/README.md

 - Firefox

-Everywhere else (meaning iOS), it will select the text, and in iOS 9+ that will cause the 'Copy' dialog to pop up.
+Everywhere else (meaning iOS), it will select the text, and in iOS 9+ that will cause the 'Copy' dialog to pop up (the library detects iDevices and will say `Now click 'Copy'` instead of `Copied!` on iOS).

+The next release will say, now press Command+C to copy on Desktop Safari.